netdata/netdata/libnetdata/log/log2journal.md

 and sends them to systemd-journal.

+   - Binary journal fields are not accepted at its input
-   - Binary fields are not accepted, but are generated after newline processing
+   - Binary journal fields can be generated after newline processing
    - Messages have to be separated by an empty line
    - Keys starting with underscore are not accepted (by journald)
+   - Other rules imposed by systemd-journald are imposed (by journald)

 Usage:

+   ./systemd-cat-native
-   systemd-cat-native [--newline=STRING]
+          [--newline=STRING]
           [--log-as-netdata|-N]
           [--namespace=NAMESPACE] [--socket=PATH]
           [--url=URL [--key=FILENAME] [--cert=FILENAME] [--trust=FILENAME|all]]

 The program has the following modes of logging:

+  * Log to a local systemd-journald or stderr

+    This is the default mode.
+If systemd-journald is available, logs will be sent to systemd, otherwise logs will be printed on stderr, using logfmt formatting.
+Options --socket and --namespace are available to configure the journal destination:

+      --socket=PATH
+        The path of a systemd-journald UNIX socket.
+        The program will use the default systemd-journald socket when this option is not used.

+      --namespace=NAMESPACE
+        The name of a configured and running systemd-journald namespace.
+        The program will produce the socket path based on its internal defaults, to send the messages to the systemd journal namespace.

+  * Log as Netdata, enabled with --log-as-netdata or -N

-  * log as Netdata (it uses environment variables set by Netdata for the log destination)
+    In this mode the program uses environment variables set by Netdata for the log destination.
+Only log fields defined by Netdata are accepted.
-  * log to local systemd-journald (use --socket and --namespace to configure destination)
+    If the environment variables expected by Netdata are not found, it falls back to stderr logging in logfmt format.

-  * log to a remote systemd-journal-remote (use --url to enable)
+  * Log to a systemd-journal-remote TCP socket, enabled with --url=URL

-The default namespace and socket depends on whether the program is started by Netdata.
-When it is started by Netdata, it inherits whatever settings Netdata has.
-When it is started by other programs, it uses the default namespace and the default systemd-journald socket.

---log-as-netdata, means to log the received messages the same way Netdata does (using the same log output and format as the Netdata daemon in its process tree).

---newline, sets a string which will be replaced with a newline, allowing sending multiline logs to systemd-journal.
-So, by passing --newline="{NEWLINE}", it will replace all occurrences of {NEWLINE} with \n and use the binary form of the journal export format for the field.

-When logging to systemd-journal-remote, the defaults are:

-  --key=/etc/ssl/private/journal-upload.pem
-  --cert=/etc/ssl/certs/journal-upload.pem
-  --trust=/etc/ssl/ca/trusted.pem
+    In this mode, the program will directly sent logs to a remote systemd journal (systemd-journal-remote expected at the destination)
+    This mode is available even when the local system does not support systemd, or even it is not Linux, allowing a remote Linux systemd journald to become the logs database of the local system.

+      --url=URL
+        The destination systemd-journal-remote address and port, similarly to what /etc/systemd/journal-upload.conf accepts.
+        Usually it is in the form: https://ip.address:19532 Both http and https URLs are accepted.
+When using https, the following additional options are accepted:

+      --key=FILENAME
+        The filename of the private key of the server.
+        The default is: /etc/ssl/private/journal-upload.pem

+      --cert=FILENAME
+        The filename of the public key of the server.
+        The default is: /etc/ssl/certs/journal-upload.pem

+      --trust=FILENAME | all
+        The filename of the trusted CA public key.
+        The default is: /etc/ssl/ca/trusted.pem
+        The keyword 'all' can be used to trust all CAs.

+    NEWLINES PROCESSING
+    systemd-journal logs entries may have newlines in them.
+However the Journal Export Format uses binary formatted data to achieve this, making it hard for text processing.

+    To overcome this limitation, this program allows single-line text formatted values at its input, to be binary formatted multi-line Journal Export Format at its output.

+    To achieve that it allows replacing a given string to a newline.
+    The parameter --newline=STRING allows setting the string to be replaced with newlines.

+    For example by setting --newline='{NEWLINE}', the program will replace all occurrences of {NEWLINE} with the newline character, within each VALUE of the KEY=VALUE lines.
+Once this this done, the program will switch the field to the binary Journal Export Format before sending the log event to systemd-journal.

 ```